Pray4Lovee/pezkuwi-sdk/umbrella/README.md

 cadence, which is tracked in the [release registry](https://github.com/paritytech/release-registry/).
 At the time of writing, the latest version is `stable2412` (released in 2024 December).
-To avoid confusion, we will align the versioning of `polkadot-sdk` with the established schema.
+To avoid confusion, we will align the versioning of `pezkuwi-sdk` with the established schema.
 For instance, the next stable version will be `2503.0.0`.